Kotlin/dataframe/docs/StardustDocs/topics/read.md

 Note that after reading a JSON with a complex structure, you can get hierarchical [`DataFrame`](DataFrame.md): [`DataFrame`](DataFrame.md) with `ColumnGroup`s and [`FrameColumn`](DataColumn.md#framecolumn)s.

-Also note that the type inferring process for JSON is much simpler than for CSV.
+Also note that type inferring process for JSON is much simpler than for CSV.
-JSON string literals are always supposed to have a String type, number literals take different `Number` kinds, boolean literals are converted to `Boolean`.
+JSON string literals are always supposed to have String type, number literals take different `Number` kinds, boolean literals are converted to `Boolean`.

 Let's take a look at the following JSON: